pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №13
-> Find the latest signed contract that was signed as aid and under which a weapon was delivered, and repeat this weapon delivery.
+> Find the latest signed contract that was signed as aid and under which a weapon was supplied, and repeat this weapon supply.
-> If there were multiple weapon deliveries under this contract, repeat the delivery with the newest weapon (highest production date).
+> If there were multiple weapon supplies under this contract, repeat the supply with the newest weapon (highest production date).
-> In duplication, the production date must be current.
+> When duplicating, the date of manufacture must be current.
 ```sql
 begin;